zmargv/msm_golden_seven/README.md

  - Build a way to see a pre-populated form to edit an existing row, e.g., by visiting [http://localhost:3000/directors/4/edit_form](http://localhost:3000/directors/4/edit_form)
  - Build the complementary action to receive inputs from that form and actually update the existing row with them.
+ - **Note:** If you run into an error that talks about "URI too long", that's because the bio is too long to fit in the query string.
+This is not an error for you to worry about; we'll talk about how to fix it next time.
+For now, just shorten the bio and re-submit the form.

 ---